Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

-The difficulty comes mainly from the last term.
+The difficulty in the analysis of the third term mainly lies in the intersections between super arms, and how we deal with it is one of the main contributions in our conference paper.
+Therefore, the proofs of Lemmas \ref{Lemma45} and \ref{Lemma3} (which are stated below) are referred to \ref{sec:proofTheorem1}.

 Although the $\theta_i(t)$'s of all base arms are mutually independent, when it comes to super arms, the value $r(S,\bm{\theta}(t)_S)$'s for different super arms $S$ are not mutually independent, because super arms may overlap one another.
 For example, Lemma 1 in \cite{agrawal2013further} is not true for considering super arms because of the lack of independence.
 This means that we cannot simply use the technique of \cite{agrawal2013further}.
-Dealing with the dependency issue for this case is the main novelty in our analysis, as we now explain.
+In this paper, we deal with it in the following way.

 Let $\bm{\theta} = (\theta_1,\cdots,\theta_m)$ be a vector of parameters, $Z \subseteq [m]$ and $Z \ne \emptyset$ be some base arm set and $Z^c$ be the complement of $Z$.
 Recall that $\bm{\theta}_Z$ is the sub-vector of $\bm{\theta}$ projected onto $Z$, and we use notation $(\bm{\theta'}_Z, \bm{\theta}_{Z^c})$ to denote replacing $\theta_i$'s with $\theta'_i$'s for $i \in Z$ and keeping the values $\theta_i$ for $i\in Z^c$ unchanged.